 Born on an island at the end of the world, I have spent two decades evading the destiny of staying in Tasmania ‘for the term of my natural life’.
-Journalist, foreign correspondent, travel writer, photographer, I have roamed the planet in search of adventure, challenges, change, contrasts and beauty.
-Now based loosely between Australia and France, my suitcase is my true pied-à-terre and most recognisable landmark.
+Journalist, foreign correspondent, travel writer and photographer, I have roamed the planet in search of adventure, challenges, change, contrasts and beauty.
+Based loosely between Australia and France, my suitcase is my true pied-à-terre and most recognisable landmark.

 My writing above all else is an invitation to roam.
 Come walk with me – if you dare!
-(Walk and occasionally bike, boat, hike, jog, train etc.) My balades are as multifarious as my interests – cultural, historical and bookish, epicurean, arty, architectural – or just long lazy pointless strolls.
+(Walk and occasionally bike, boat, hike, jog and train).
+My balades are as multifarious as my interests – cultural, historical and bookish, epicurean, arty, architectural – or just long lazy pointless strolls.
 Very often too they are green.
 Deep green.

 If I end up infecting you with a deep desire for unrestrained global roaming, then I will have achieved my aim.
 Balades of course is the inimitable French word for a long, lyrical, often aimless (though always deeply rewarding) stroll.
-My life has just been one big balade.
+So far, my life has just been one big balade.